xak2000/nomad/website/source/guides/operating-a-job/advanced-scheduling/spread.html.md

     Evaluation status changed: "pending" -> "complete"
 ```

 Note that three of the ten allocations have been placed on node `5d16d949`.
 This is the node we configured to be in datacenter `dc2`.
-The Nomad scheduler has distributed 30% of the workload to `dc2` as we specified in the `spread` stanza.
+The Nomad scheduler has distributed 30% of the workload to `dc2` as we specified in the `spread` block.

-Keep in mind that the Nomad scheduler still factors in other components into the overall scoring of nodes when making placements, so you should not expect the spread stanza to strictly implement your distribution preferences like a [constraint][constraint-stanza].
+Keep in mind that the Nomad scheduler still factors in other components into the overall scoring of nodes when making placements, so you should not expect the spread block to strictly implement your distribution preferences like a [constraint][constraint-block].
 We will take a detailed look at the scoring in the next few steps.

 ### Step 4: Check the Status of the `redis` Job